jywarren/image-sequencer/README.md

 });
 ```

+### Running the Sequencer

 After adding the steps, now we must generate output for each of the step via the `run` method.
-The `run` method accepts parameters `image` and `from`. `from` is the index from where the function starts generating output.
+The `run` method accepts parameters `image` and `from`.
+`from` is the index from where the function starts generating output.
 By default, it will run across all the steps. (from = 1) If no image is specified, the sequencer will be run over all the images.

 ```js
 sequencer.run(); //All images from first step
 ```

 ```js
 sequencer.run(image,from); //Image 'image' from 'from'
 ```

 image may either be an array or a string.
 An optional callback may also be passed.

+### Removing Steps from an Image

 Steps can be removed using the `removeSteps` method.
 It accepts `image` and `index` as parameters.
 Either, both, or none of them can be an array.
 JSON input is also accepted.
-This method automatically triggers the `run` method as a callback.

 ```js
 sequencer.removeSteps("image",[steps]);
 ```

 ```js
 sequencer.removeSteps("image",step);
 ```

 ```js
 sequencer.removeSteps({
   image: [steps],